nikit0ns/Helper_YouTube_Bot/README.md

 - :floppy_disk: The Telegram Bot to download videos from YouTube.
 - :books: You can find information about the video from YouTube.
-- :open_file_folder:The pytube library is also included here
+- :pencil: The pytube library is also included here
 - :open_file_folder: The bot has two commands: `/start`, `/help`.

 ---